flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 - Radio tuning systems (Radio Management Panels - RMP).
 - Audio integrating system (Audio Management Unit - AMU, Audio Control Panels - ACP).

-To tune the transceivers any of the Radio Management Panels (RMPs) can be used.
+To tune the transceivers, any of the Radio Management Panels (RMPs) can be used.

-The interface to the RMPs is the Audio Control Panel (ACP) where the pilot select the VHF or HF system to transmit.
+The interface to the RMPs is the Audio Control Panel (ACP) where the pilot selects the VHF or HF system to transmit.

 Identical RMPs (Radio Management Panels):